Download our Free Mobile App!

 Ohtani agreed to that type of contract in the interest of allowing the Dodgers continue to add talent in free agency, even going so far as to include language in his deal to ensure the team reinvests the money saved back into the roster.

 Ohtani proved himself to be worth everything the Dodgers hoped for and more, winning the National League MVP in his first season with the team solely as a designated hitter.
+But more importantly, Ohtani made the playoffs for the first time in seven Major League seasons and helped the Dodgers win their second World Series in four years.

 Shohei Ohtani pleased that Dodgers ownership kept promise

 Even though the Dodgers are contractually obligated to spend money to improve the roster, the 2024 season was a ‘rewarding’ experience for Ohtani.
-He also praised the organizations’ willingness to improve the facilities at Dodger Stadium, giving the player’s every advantage possible.
+He also praised the organization’s willingness to improve the facilities at Dodger Stadium, giving the players every advantage possible.

 Have you subscribed to the Dodger Blue YouTube channel?
 Be sure to ring the notification bell to watch player interviews, participate in shows and giveaways, and stay up to date on all Dodgers news and rumors!